-Q: How does your model explain the changes and extreme weather events we talked about?
+Q: How does your model explain the changes we talked about?
 What other effects can it predict from climate change?

 A: Responses will vary.
 Students may be able to predict how a warmer climate leads to changes in the water cycle, which can cause droughts, extreme precipitation, and floods.